SmithLabBio/popai/docs/usage/parsinginput.rst

 The user will provide a path to a file assigning individuals to populations in the config file (see above).
 This file must consist of two columns, with the heading 'individual' and 'population'.

 An `example population file <https://github.com/SmithLabBio/popai/blob/main/tutorial_data/populations.txt>`_ is provided on GitHub.

+If you use fasta files, then "individuals" should corrsespond to haplotypes.
+If you use a VCF, "individuals" should correspond to individuals.

 ========================================
 Model Building Information